 Bring People Out of the Shadows: In order to create real, long-lasting reform, we must create a pathway to legal status for the millions of undocumented immigrants who have made lives for themselves and their families in the United States.
 It is essential for our national security to know who resides within our borders.

 Secure our Borders: It does not serve our national security to allow unlawful immigration.
-While Congressman Polis disagrees with legislation that builds a wall at the U.S.-Mexico border, he feels that increasing the number of border patrol agents at both the Mexican and Canadian border will allow us to slow unlawful migration and more effectively apprehend those who threaten our national security through drug trafficking, arms trafficking and human smuggling.
+Congressman Polis feels that increasing the number of border patrol agents at both the Mexican and Canadian border along with high-tech surveillance and border security will allow us to slow unlawful immigration and more effectively apprehend those who threaten our national security through drug trafficking, arms trafficking and human smuggling.

 Create more pathways to legal immigration: In order to reduce unlawful immigration, we must create greater legal channels to immigrate to the United States.
 Both our employment-based immigration and family-based immigration systems create obstacles that are often insurmountable for business owners who depend on foreign workers and families long separated by borders.
 By reforming our laws and addressing the needs of the business community and immigrant families, we can and will stem the tide of unlawful immigration and protect our national security.